janicem66/147-republican-traitors/README.md

 ## Our Demands to the 147 Traitors

+If our demands are met your name will be cleared as a traitor.

 1. Declare @JoeBiden was freely and fairly elected
 2. Declare that you know all claims of election fraud and irregularities to be false
 3. Fully repudiate Trump and Trumpism